 Many New York City lenders are looking for a back-end ratio that does not exceed 43%, although traditionally it had been 36%.
 This allows you to qualify for a conforming mortgage.
 Early in the home buying process, you should ask various lenders about their requirements.
 If your ratio exceeds what lenders allow, you may need to rethink your housing budget.
 You can also take steps to lower your ratio, such as repaying debt.
 It is advisable to formulate a budget to help you achieve your goal.

 However, in New York City, co-op boards may require a lower ratio.
-In some instances, they will not approve your application if your ratio is greater than 25% to 30%.
+In some instances, they will not approve your application if your debt-to-income ratio is greater than 25% to 30%.
 The more conservative approach is designed to protect the building’s financial interests.
 Condo boards are less stringent.

 A Mortgage lender